startupdetroit/Code-Of-Conduct/README.md

 As the community grows, elections will be held to nominate new moderators.

 If you wish to disclose anything anonymously, [please fill out this form.](https://docs.google.com/forms/d/1nAwpSTzwSoQanw70sH5qrN2hPMuSa3JkLu8VGUdyyP8/)

+## Comments
+If you have any suggestions, please submit an [issue](https://github.com/startupdetroit/Code-Of-Conduct/issues) or submit a [pull request](https://github.com/startupdetroit/Code-Of-Conduct/pulls) with proposed changes.

 ## **Acknowledgements**